jpecquais/all_docs/en_US/spat_revolution_doc/Spat_Environment_Items_Page.md

 - **Remote**: define if the source can be controlled by OSC or not.
 - **Remote number**: define the index of the source on OSC side. _If set to 0, the remote number is equal to the source number.
 Careful with this behavior: this will be edited with the source order._
 - **Automation**: define if the source can be controlled by automation via Local Audio Path.
-- **Snapshot**: define if the source can be controlled by snapshot recall.
+- **Snapshot**: define if the source can be controlled by snapshots recall.
 - **RTTrPM number**: define the RTTrPM beacon number used for control this source.
 If set to 0, the tracking will be disabled. _Ultimate license only._
 - **Gain**: define the gain of the source.
 - **Mute**: define the mute status of the source.